-- Greet the children at the door as they come in and give them name tags that are easy to read and affix. - Allow them to choose desks, then tape an identical name tag to the desk. - Explain procedures for entering the room each morning: where to hang coats, when to be in their seats, and how much conversation is permissible. - Tell students how they should start each day, then guide them to do it. - · Let them know how you will start each day as well. - Describe how the lunch count, attendance, and other daily tasks will be handled. - Read the specific rules for behavior along with consequences and rewards.
-Point out where they are listed. - Give students a tour of the room and show them materials they may use. - Establish a specific location for daily schedules, homework assignments, and reminders of events and deadlines.
+- Greet the children at the door as they come in and give them name tags that are easy to read and affix. - Allow them to choose desks, then tape an identical name tag to the desk. - Explain procedures for entering the room each morning: where to hang coats, when to be in their seats, and how much conversation is permissible. - Tell students how they should start each day, then guide them to do it. - Describe how the lunch count, attendance, and other daily tasks will be handled. - Read the specific rules for behavior along with consequences and rewards.
+Point out where they are listed. - · Give students a tour of the room. - Establish a specific location for daily schedules, homework assignments, and reminders of events and deadlines. - Discuss and outline the basis on which students' grades are determined.